Diocese of Toledo, Ohio: 1900 to 1950

 Pius X erected the Diocese of Toledo on April 15, 1910, in territory taken from the Diocese of Cleveland.
 The pope named Auxiliary Bishop Joseph Schrembs of the Diocese of Grand Rapids as the first bishop of the new diocese.
-Schrembs requested the Sisters of Saint Francis of Rochester, Minnesota, to send nuns to the Toledo area to work with the children of the Polish immigrants.
-Sister Adelaide Sandusky, director of the College of St. Teresa, and 22 other Sisters began teaching in Toledo schools.
-This community became the Sisters of St. Francis of Sylvania, Ohio From 1911 to 1921, Schrembs established 13 new parishes and 33 schools.
+Schrembs requested that the Sisters of Saint Francis of Rochester, Minnesota, send nuns to Toledo to work with Polish immigrant children.
+Sister Adelaide Sandusky, director of the College of St. Teresa, and 22 other sisters began teaching in Toledo schools.
+This community became the Sisters of St. Francis of Sylvania From 1911 to 1921, Schrembs established 13 new parishes and 33 schools.
 At Schrembs' invitation, Visitation nuns came to Toledo in 1915 from their Georgetown monastery in Washington, D.C.

-In 1921, Pope Pius XI appointed Schrembs as bishop of the Diocese of Cleveland.
+In 1921, Pope Pius XI appointed Schrembs as bishop of Cleveland.
 His replacement in Toledo was Reverend Samuel Stritch, named by Pius XI in 1921.
 During his tenure as bishop, Stritch established Mary Manse College in Toledo in 1922 and incorporated the diocesan Catholic Charities in 1923.
-He also oversaw the beginning of the construction of Holy Rosary Cathedral, whose cornerstone was laid by Cardinal János Csernoch in 1926.
+He also began construction of Holy Rosary Cathedral, whose cornerstone was laid by Cardinal János Csernoch in 1926.
 In 1930, Pius XI named Stritch as archbishop of the Archdiocese of Milwaukee.
-To replace Stritch, the pope named Reverend Karl Alter, the first priest from the diocese to become its bishop.
+To replace Stritch, the pope named Reverend Karl Alter, the first priest from Toledo to become its bishop.

 During his tenure as bishop, Alter completed construction of Holy Rosary Cathedral in Toledo and built an addition to Central Catholic High School in Toledo.
 He established DeSales College in Toledo in 1942 and donated a 12-acre (49,000 m2) parcel of land in East Toledo for the construction of St. Charles Hospital.
 In 1950, after 20 years as bishop of Toledo, Alter was named archbishop of Cincinnati by Pope Pius XII.